ResearchIT/pronto-user-docs/docs/spack_modules.md

    Try: "module spider libiconv/1.15-vlje6ju" to see how to load the module(s).
 ```

-In this scenario, we're tyring to load a certain version of python 2.7 after loading python 3.
+In this scenario, we're trying to load a certain version of python 2.7 after loading python 3.
 If we want to run python 2.7, we can simply just run:

 ```
 $ module purge